Count of Monte Crypto: Accounting-based Defenses for Cross-Chain Bridges: Retrospective Analysis

 \subsubsection{Other Violating Transactions}

 Equally compelling is the extent to which other, non-attack transactions violate the balance invariants.
 If the attack transactions are dominated by many false positives, then the approach becomes less effective.
-As shown in Table~\ref{table:bridges-and-txns-flagged}, \offlinetool finds significantly fewer (1,117 compared to 2,305) bridge transactions that were not previously identified as attacks.
+As shown in Table~\ref{table:bridges-and-txns-flagged}, \offlinetool finds significantly fewer (568 compared to 2,305) bridge transactions that were not previously identified as attacks.
 Given the nature of these additional transactions, though, they do not undermine the effectiveness of the invariant approach.
 By violating the invariant something highly unusual is taking place.
 As a result, we argue that such transactions should be flagged for further scrutiny and perhaps even blocked from executing (particularly transactions in the New category and the large transactions in the Suspicious category below).

-To ensure that we have not missed benign explanations for a violation, we manually inspected violating bridge transactions in at least of one of the following ways: (1) using blockchain explorers to verify that the funds have been created by the withdrawal (and if so, whether they have been moved); (2) searching online for any additional information about the transaction and addresses involved; (3) checking that if claimed deposit exists; and (4) examining unredeemed deposits on the source chain that potentially could have been used to back the withdrawal (e.g., because the smart contract implementation changed between the deposit and withdrawal).
+To ensure that we have not missed benign explanations for a violation, we manually inspected violating bridge transactions in at least one of the following ways: (1) using blockchain explorers to verify that the funds have been created by the withdrawal (and if so, whether they have been moved); (2) searching online for any additional information about the transaction and addresses involved; (3) checking that if a claimed deposit exists; and (4) examining unredeemed deposits on the source chain that potentially could have been used to back the withdrawal (e.g., because the smart contract implementation changed between the deposit and withdrawal).
 If we can manually reconcile a bridge transaction, we consider it benign and do not consider it further.

 We group the remaining bridge transactions that violate the invariant into four categories, which we describe below.
-For reference, we also list some of these bridge transactions in Table~\ref{tab:xaction-hashes} in the appendix to provide specific examples with more detail.
+For reference, we also list some of these bridge transactions in Table~\ref{tab:xaction-hashes} in the appendix to provide more detail.

 [1]{ \textbf{#1}}